 He introduced the three scientific methods to remove or eliminate micro-organisms and these basic methods are-filtration, exposure to the chemical solution, and exposure to heat.

-Lister was interested in Pasteur work to conducted own experiment to check and confirmed the Pasteur discovery.
+Lister was interested in the Pasteur work to conduct their own experiment to check and confirmed the Pasteur discovery.
 The central level of Joseph’s experimental work was only around the inflammation and impact to heal the wound.

 Subsequently, Lister was inspired to develop the technique of antiseptic for wound and to heal the patient infection.